-mAP@R is evaluated by extracting a feature embedding of size $128$ for every image.
+The mAP@R is evaluated by extracting a feature embedding of size $128$ for every image.
 The images' embeddings are compared to all other embeddings and ranked in order of cosine similarity.
-Each test image was treated as a query once while comparing it's similarity to the remaining images.
+Each test image was treated as a query once while comparing its similarity to the remaining images.